cilium/cilium/Documentation/cmdref/cilium-agent.md

       --hubble-export-file-path stdout                            Filepath to write Hubble events to.
 By specifying stdout the flows are logged instead of written to a rotated file.
       --hubble-flowlogs-config-path string                        Filepath with configuration of hubble flowlogs --hubble-listen-address string                              An additional address for Hubble server to listen to, e.g. ":4244"
-      --hubble-metrics strings                                    List of Hubble metrics to enable.
+      --hubble-metrics string                                     List of Hubble metrics to enable.
       --hubble-metrics-server string                              Address to serve Hubble metrics on.
       --hubble-metrics-server-enable-tls                          Run the Hubble metrics server on the given listen address with TLS.
       --hubble-metrics-server-tls-cert-file string                Path to the public key file for the Hubble metrics server.
 The file must contain PEM encoded data.